Paul Reichmann: Rising success

-In 1956, Reichmann followed his family to Canada, where three of his brothers — Edward, Louis and Ralph — had established the Olympia Floor & Wall Tile Co, and his eldest brother, Albert, had launched York Factory Developments.
+In 1956, Reichmann followed his family to Canada, where three of his brothers — Edward, Louis and Ralph — had established the Olympia Floor & Wall Tile Co, and his brother, Albert, had launched York Factory Developments.

 Reichmann fell into property after building a new warehouse for the Toronto tile company.
 He got the warehouse built for $70,000, selling a year later for a $34,000 profit.
 He co-founded Olympia & York with his brothers Albert and Ralph in 1958.

 Soon the company was building such facilities for others.
 In 1964, Olympia and York was founded as a separate building and property development firm.